Menu

 Though this policy represents a gamble that a critical illness will occur, it is safe because we never know when illness will strike.

-There are far too many stories of people being financially unprepared to handle being out of work due to critical illness.
 The amount of coverage to purchase depends on personal circumstances and is based on the money needed to continue the lifestyle and make any necessary modifications.

 How Much Critical Illness Coverage Do You Need?